I maintain several plugins, tools, and resources for WordPress developers. Here’s the full list.

 This package provides well-documented JSON schemas that describe the shape of WordPress core PHP objects such as

-WP_User, and the allowed values for several of their properties, when they’re represented as JSON.
+WP_User, and the allowed values for several of their properties, when they’re represented as JSON, , as well as objects in REST API responses.